 Dubbed “America’s Best Idea,” one of my favorite summer activities is camping and hiking at the national parks.
-The US has 59 official national parks (not counting the state parks and other protected nature areas) spread across every biosphere and corner of the country.
-About half the states are blessed with at least one of these incredible habitats.
-I’m excited to share with you tips for my favorite national parks.
+Officially, there are 59 national parks (not counting the state parks and other protected nature areas) spread across every biosphere and corner of the country.
+About half the states are blessed with at least one of these incredible habitats so no matter what region you find yourself in, there’s likely incredible nature nearby.

 Arches National Park (Utah)

 The crown jewel of Moab, you could spend days exploring Arches and still not see it all.
-It’s just a 30-minute drive from Canyonlands so you could knock out two parks in one day.
-Delicate Arch is the most photographed spot in Arches (which you can basically do right from the parking lot) as you may recognize it from the Utah license plate.
+And at just a 30-minute drive from Canyonlands, it’s easy to knock out two parks in one day.
+Delicate Arch is the most photographed spot in Arches (which you can basically do right from the parking lot) and you may recognize it from the Utah license plate.
 The most popular hike in the park is Devil’s Garden, an 8.1-mile loop that will take you past seven more arches.

 Badlands National Park (South Dakota)

 I think the Badlands are the most underrated national park in the country (and South Dakota as a state in general).
 The entire park offers stunning views of layered rocks that look like living sand art, but the Yellow Mounds have the most intense color contrast with brilliant reds and yellows that look like they’re straight out of a Dr. Seuss novel.
 You can drive through the entire park stopping at various overlooks for photos.